Hector Jimenez

 hector@centralbarrio.com

 Hector Jimenez is a real estate developer with a passion for adaptive reuse, urban infill development and neighborhood revitalization.
-Hector holds a bachelor degree in architecture as well as an MBA and a Master of Architecture from the University of Illinois at Urbana-Champaign.
+Hector holds a bachelor degree in architecture as well as an MBA and a Master of Hector Jimenez is a real estate developer committed to adaptive reuse, urban infill, and neighborhood revitalization.
+He holds a Bachelor of Architecture, an MBA, and a Master of Architecture from the University of Illinois at Urbana–Champaign.

-His early experience includes leading the Development Services and Custom Home Divisions of Loreto Bay, a sustainable master-planned resort community later acquired by Citigroup Property Investors.
-He also served as regional manager of FONATUR, the sustainable resort development arm of the Mexican government, leading 300 employees in the management of 14 business units comprised of a network of marinas, golf courses and an eco-archeological park, among other assets.
+Hector’s early career includes leading the Development Services and Custom Home Divisions of Loreto Bay, a pioneering sustainable master-planned resort community later acquired by Citigroup Property Investors.
+He also served as Regional Manager for FONATUR, the sustainable tourism development arm of the Mexican government, where he oversaw 300 employees across 14 business units, including marinas, golf courses, and an eco-archaeological park.

-He is currently a member of the Pima County Real Estate Research Council, the Metropolitan Pima Alliance and the Urban Land Institute.
-Prior to graduate school, Hector served his community by dedicating a year to counseling youth and helping the poor in Monterrey, Mexico.
-Hector and his wife Michelle live in Tucson, Arizona along with their three boys.
+Deeply invested in his hometown, Hector is passionate about championing Tucson’s potential, community, and growth.
+He serves on the board of the Tucson Industrial Development Authority and is an active member of the Pima County Real Estate Research Council, the Metropolitan Pima Alliance, the Southern Arizona CCIM Institute, and the Urban Land Institute.
+Prior to graduate school, Hector dedicated a year to community service, counseling youth in Monterrey, Mexico.
+He and his wife, Michelle, live in Tucson, Arizona, with their three boys.